GleammerRay/WineSteam/README.md

 The utility starts Steam if the installation is complete or runs the setup if otherwise.

 During setup a Wine configuration menu may appear.
-It is recommended that you enable `Graphics` -> `Emulate a virtual desktop` for better image quality in games and to always have an equivalent of windowed fullscreen mode regardless of game settings (Recommended setting for NEOTOKYO°).
+It is recommended that you enable `Graphics` -> `Emulate a virtual desktop` for better image quality in games and to always have an equivalent of windowed fullscreen mode regardless of game settings (recommended setting for NEOTOKYO°).
 If you're unsure of what to change, just click `OK`.

 If you're unable to log into Steam via QR code, try restarting and using manual log in instead.
 Sometimes it may take several tries to log in.